Jackimaru96/CS3219_TaskA/README.md

 ## Running Docker container
 1. Fork and pull this repo into your local machine
 2. Using Terminal/Bash, go to the repository directory which contains `Dockerfile`
-3. Run command `docker build -t webserver` to build the image using the `Dockerfile`
+3. Run command `docker build -t webserver .` to build the image using the `Dockerfile`
 4. Run `docker run -it --rm -d -p 8080:80 --name web webserver` to start container, the Docker container internal port 80 is exposed to `localmachine`'s port 8080
 5. Using your favourite web browser, type in `http://localhost:8080` and this will bring you to the `index.html` of the example website